Head on a Green Sofa

 Head on a Green Sofa is an oil painting by Lucian Freud executed in 1960-1961.
+It is held in a private collection.

-It is a portrait of the late Lady Lambton, wife of Antony Lambton, Viscount Lambton, 6th Earl of Durham.
+It is a portrait of Lady Lambton, wife of Antony Lambton, Viscount Lambton, 6th Earl of Durham.
+She is shown reclined in a couch, apparently sleeping or resting.
 It was sold at Sotheby's, London, 12 February 2014 by its then owner Edward Lambton, 7th Earl of Durham, for £2,994,500.